stackpr/stackpr.github.io/_posts/blog/2013-12-10-google-visualizations-bg-not-function.md

 ## Autoloading Callbacks for Visualization

 Although I have moved away from autoloading in these scripts to mitigate this problem, I want make a note regarding the two distinct callbacks.
 The first is for when the loader is available, and the second is per-module (for those modules that support it).
-When autoloading visualizations with <a href="https://www.google.com/jsapi?callback=_race_loader_&amp;autoload={%22modules%22%3A[{%22name%22%3A%22visualization%22%2C%22version%22%3A%221%22%2C%22callback%22%3A%22_race_visualization_%22}]}">this URI</a> (with callbacks <strong>`_race_loader_`</strong> and <strong>`_race_visualization_`</strong> for easy identification), you can see where they land in the script.
+When autoloading visualizations with <a href="{{ "https://www.google.com/jsapi?callback=_race_loader_&amp;autoload={%22modules%22%3A[{%22name%22%3A%22visualization%22%2C%22version%22%3A%221%22%2C%22callback%22%3A%22_race_visualization_%22}]}" }}">this URI</a> (with callbacks <strong>`_race_loader_`</strong> and <strong>`_race_visualization_`</strong> for easy identification), you can see where they land in the script.
 The first callback seems preferrable only when you have additional libraries that you want to load dynamically.
 ```js
 }
 _race_loader_();